sundrio/sundrio/annotations/builder/readme.md

 }
 ```

+Note: if your project needs both `@Buildable` and `@ExternalBuilders` please make sure you configure them the same.

 ### Referencing existing Buildables

 We've already mentioned the case, where we have multiple modules generating builders.
 If these modules depende on each other